em008/Chatbot-PDF-Reader/README.md

 To run the app locally open a terminal or CLI and navigate to the directory where the `requirements.txt` file is located.
 Next, run the following command to install the packages listed in `requirements.txt`: `pip install -r requirements.txt`.
 Then, navigate to the directory where the `chatbot.py` file is located and run the command: `python chatbot.py`.
 The app will run on the terminal or CLI and will ask for the Hugging Face API token and a PDF file path.

 Tech Stack
-- Python, LangChain, Google FLAN
+- Python, LangChain Framework, Google FLAN